 Collective efforts have successfully protected Falls Lake as a source of drinking water.
 Evidence suggests that water quality has improved in the lower lake at and around the City of Raleigh’s water intake facility.

-Through our members’ support, we have invested $800,000 per year over the last four years in robust water quality monitoring and modeling work.
-When our work is complete, the data will allow us to produce sophisticated decision-making tools to evaluate and compare different options for building a more successful nutrient management strategy.
+Through our members’ support, we invested more than $3 million over a 51-month period in robust water quality monitoring and special studies.
+The data we now have will allow us to produce sophisticated decision-support tools to evaluate and compare different options for building a more successful nutrient management strategy.